 - 1. After system restarts, go to the BIOS Setup, make sure CSM Support under the BIOS menu is disabled. - 2.
 Go to Peripherals\SATA And RST Configuration and make sure Use RST Legacy OROM is disabled.
-If you want to enable the OptaneTM memory installed in the M2P_16G connector, set PCle Storage Dev on Port 9 to RST Controlled; to enable the OptaneTM memory installed in the M2Q_32G connector, set PCle Storage Dev on Port 21 to RST Controlled. - Enter the operating system, launch the Intel® Rapid Storage Technology utility from the Start menu, and then enable Intel® OptaneTM Memory on the Intel® OptaneTM Memory screen. - 4.
-If you install more than one OptaneTM memory, please select which one you are going to use. - 5.
-Follow the on-screen instruction to continue the installation and then restart the system when completed.
+If you want to enable the OptaneTM memory installed in the M2A connector, set PCle Storage Device on Port 9 to RST Controlled; to enable the OptaneTM memory installed in the M2M connector, set PCle Storage Device on Port 17 to RST Controlled. - Enter the operating system, launch the Intel® Rapid Storage Technology utility from the Start menu, and then enable Intel® OptaneTM Memory on the Intel® OptaneTM Memory screen. - 4.
+If you install more than one OptaneTM memory, please select which one you are going to use.
+Then select which drive to be accelerated.
+Click Enable.
+Follow the on-screen instructions to proceed.
+When completed, restart the system. - 5.
+Launch the Intel® Rapid Storage Technology utility from the Start menu and make sure the Intel® OptaneTM Memory has been enabled.
+If you want to accelerate the system drive, you can select specific folders, files, or applications to accelerate using the Intel® OptaneTM Memory Pinning function.
+(The OptaneTM memory used must have at least 32 GB capacity.)

 - An OptaneTM memory cannot be used to accelerate an M.2 PCle SSD. - If more than one OptaneTM memory is installed, you can select only one of them to accelerate your SATA-based boot drive.
-The other(s) can only be used as data drive(s). - Do not abruptly remove the Optane[TM] memory.
-Doing so will cause the operating system to stop functioning correctly. - If you want to change/remove the OptaneTM memory, you must disable it using the Intel® Rapid Storage Technology or Intel(R) OptaneTM Memory application first. - After enabling the Optane[TM] memory, the related BIOS settings will remain even after a BIOS update.
+The other(s) can only be used as data drive(s). - Do not abruptly remove the OptaneTM memory.
+Doing so will cause the operating system to stop functioning correctly. - If you want to change/remove the OptaneTM memory, you must disable it using the Intel® Rapid Storage Technology or Intel(R) OptaneTM Memory application first. - After enabling the OptaneTM memory, the related BIOS settings will remain even after a BIOS update.